Exit the Gungeon: Reception

 Exit the Gungeon received "mixed or average reviews" for its Nintendo Switch version according to the review aggregator website Metacritic.
+OpenCritic assessed that the game received fair approval, being recommended by 45% of critics.
 Nic Vargus of IGN disliked the constant swapping of guns, but said that the chaotic nature of each play through made the game fun.
 Jon Mundy of Nintendo Life rated the game a 7/10, saying it was a challenging action-platformer but lacked the "freewheeling imagination and tantalising sense of adventure" of Enter the Gungeon.
 Shacknews noted that the game was shorter than its predecessor and had less exploration, but considered it comparable in terms of combat difficulty and praised the arcade-style gameplay.